 - 3 + AVERAGE(Process Cycle Time) will return 3 added to the average of process cycle times (see the next sections for how to add fields like process cycle time).

-- AVERAGE(Step A Cycle Time + Step B Cycle Time) will return the average of the sum of the Step A and Step B cycle times.
+- AVERAGE(Step A Cycle Time + Step B Cycle Time) will return the average of the sum of the Step A and Step B cycle times across all app completions in a given range.

 Adding Fields and Values